 Job description software is growing up.
 It’s about time, too, because a static database of pre-written jobs or guidance on gendered language alone is no longer enough.
 You can and should expect more.

-Job description software should offer all of the tools you need to write effective job descriptions.
+Job description software should offer all of the functionality you need to write effective job descriptions.
 It should provide guidance on job titles, content, language, and requirements.
 It should include features like salary estimates, recruiting analytics, and workflows.
-So everyone on your hiring team can write job descriptions that are easy to find, clear, and welcoming.
+So everyone on your hiring team can get the job description basics right for job ads that are easy to find, clear, and welcoming.

 Job boards work by matching keywords in candidate search queries to keywords in job descriptions.
 Therefore, searchable job titles are critical.
 Job titles also signal to job seekers the seniority level of the position, which they can use to gauge whether they qualify.

-Job seekers use concise, industry-standard titles in their searches, not internal jargon (e.g., Customer Service Manager, not TLC Manager).
+Job seekers use concise, industry-standard job titles, not internal jargon (e.g., Customer Service Manager, not TLC Manager).
 They also look for titles that describe the area of expertise (e.g., UI Software Engineer versus UI Engineer).
 And they search by location (Indeed, Google and LinkedIn need to show your job to candidates looking in your area).

-Job seekers also use job titles to help gauge whether they should apply to a position.
+Job seekers also use job titles to help gauge whether they should apply (e.g., financial analyst titles).
 If a job seems too senior because of the title, it may trigger a confidence gap for some job seekers (regardless of the requirements).
 Overqualifying a role can deter many potential candidates.

 Job description software is about more than just language.
 Great job descriptions pull together a number of content pieces that, together, offer clarity and encourage qualified candidates to apply.
-They also help with your compliance efforts.
+They also help with your pay transparency and compliance efforts.

 You can yammer on about how you take care of employees or you can just list your benefits.
 You can use cutesy language to describe your fun culture, or you can just list the perks that illustrate that.

-Job description software’s tailored guidance points out when your job post is too long or is missing key information.
-Something like diversity information may seem like a snoozer, but it reassures candidates that you value diversity and helps with compliance.
+Job description software’s guidance and structured content (i.e., job post templates) help you avoid job posts that are too long or missing key information.
+Something like diversity information may seem like a snoozer, but a compliant job description assures candidates that you value diversity and helps with compliance.

 Language analytics helps you make the right impression on candidates regardless of their gender, race, or background.